BriteSnow/jcruncher/README.md

 ## Support and License
 Currently support 0.9.3:
 - **lesscss 1.7.5** Unfortunately lesscss 2.x major refactoring seems to make nashorn support harder, or at least different from previous 1.x versions.
 Consequently, quite a bit of work is needed, and not clear when we can get to it.
-- **handlebars 2.0** Currently working on supporting handlbars 3.0.0 (already on master branch, 0.9.4-SNAPSHOT)
+- **handlebars 3.0.1** Make sure to use [handlebars 3.0.1 runtime](http://builds.handlebarsjs.com.s3.amazonaws.com/handlebars.runtime-v3.0.1.js)

 Licensed under the Apache License, Version 2.0 (the "License"): http://www.apache.org/licenses/LICENSE-2.0